 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are indicators of compromise (IOCs)?
+What are indicators of compromise (IOC)?

 Open an interactive chat with Bash